-The best kind of treat is a gluten free apple snack cake — something best enjoyed with a hot cup of strong coffee and a good conversation.
+The best kind of treat is a gluten free apple skillet cake with walnuts — a spiced treat best enjoyed with a hot cup of strong coffee and a good conversation.

-Using cassava flour, this dessert is gluten free, paleo, and nut free!
+Using cassava flour, this dessert is gluten free and paleo!

-This little snack cake couldn’t be easier!
-All you need is one bowl and a whisk or large spatula, and you’re well on your way to a slice of this spiced apple cake.
+This little spiced apple cake couldn't be easier!
+All you need is one bowl and a whisk or large spatula, and you're well on your way to a slice of this spiced apple cake.

 Grease the pan with olive oil, coconut oil, or whatever fat you prefer.
 To further prevent sticking, I suggest cutting a round piece of parchment paper for the bottom of the pan as well — but you can skip this step if you prefer.